microsoft/fluentui-blazor/README.md

 The file contains a number of CSS variables that are required to be defined for the components to work correctly.

 ### Project file
-if you want to use icons and/or emoji, starting with the 2.1 version of the library you need add a `<PropertyGroup>` to your project file.
+if you want to use icons and/or emoji, starting with version 2.1 you need add a `<PropertyGroup>` to your project file.
 With this you can specify which icons and emoji are made available for usage and publication.
-Please refer to the v2.1 section in the [what's new](https://aka.ms/fluentui-blazor/whatsnew) document for more information.
+Please refer to the [project setup](https://www.fluentui-blazor.net/ProjectSetup) document for more information.

 ### Code